-The company provides cleaning and sanitizing programs and products, equipment repair, and pest elimination for markets such as food service, food and beverage processing, healthcare, government and education, and textile care.
+The company provides cleaning and sanitizing programs and products, equipment repair, and pest elimination for markets such as food service, food and beverage processing, chemical processing, oil and gas production,healthcare, government and education, and textile care.
 Ecolab's chemicals and services are used in water treatment, pollution control, oil and gas, steelmaking, papermaking, mining, and other industrial processes.
 It is also one of the top suppliers of chemical dishwashing products to institutions in the US.

 Ecolab has four operating segments: Global Industrial (Global Water, Global Food & Beverage, Global Paper, and Global Textile Care operating units); Global Institutional (Global Institutional, Global Specialty, and Global Healthcare operating units); Global Energy (operating under the Nalco Champion name); and Other (Global Pest Elimination and Equipment Care operating units).

-The Global Industrial segment (40% of sales) provides water treatment and cleaning and sanitizing services to large industrial clients in the chemical, commercial laundry, food, manufacturing, and paper industries.
-Global Industrial and Global Institutional together account for about 70% of sales; Global Energy, 25%; and Other, 5%.
+The Global Industrial segment (35% of sales in 2014) provides water treatment and cleaning and sanitizing services to large industrial clients in the chemical, commercial laundry, food, manufacturing, and paper industries.
+Global Industrial and Global Institutional together account for about 65% of sales; Global Energy, 30%; and Other, 5%.

 Sales and Marketing

-The company serves customers in a range of segments including Education, Facility Care, Food and Beverage Processing, Food Retail, Foodservice, Government, Healthcare, Lodging, and Oil and Gas.
+The company serves customers in a range of segments including Buildings and Facilities, Chemical Processing, Education, Facility Care, Food and Beverage Processing, Food Retail, Foodservice, Government, Healthcare, Lodging, and Oil and Gas.